Offices & officials

 Wendy Laguarda is inspector general.
 From May 2015 to July 2017, Ms. Laguarda served as executive assistant to the FCA board chairman and chief executive officer.
 She joined FCA's Office of General Counsel in 1990, eventually becoming assistant general counsel and the designated agency ethics official.
 She served as legal counsel for personnel issues and undertook assignments on rulemaking and policymaking.
 Before coming to FCA, Ms. Laguarda was an attorney adviser at the Office of Thrift Supervision and its predecessor agency, the Federal Home Loan Bank Board.
 In 1995 and again in 2004, she was detailed to the White House Counsel’s Office for brief periods to work on ethics issues.
 A graduate of Tufts University and George Washington University National Law Center, she is a member of the Maryland and District of Columbia Bars and is a mediator certified by the Supreme Court of Virginia.

-The Office of Regulatory Policy manages policy and regulation development activities that ensure the safety and soundness of the FCS and support the System's mission.
+The Office of Regulatory Policy manages policy and regulation development activities, at the direction of the FCA board, to ensure the safety and soundness of the FCS and support the System’s mission.
 Policy and regulation development activities include the analysis of policy and strategic risks to the System on the basis of economic trends and other risk factors.
 The office also evaluates all regulatory and statutory prior approvals for System institutions on behalf of the FCA board, including chartering and other corporate approvals as well as funding approvals.

 The Office of Secondary Market Oversight provides for the examination, regulation, and supervision of the activities of Farmer Mac to ensure its safety and soundness and the accomplishment of its public policy purpose as authorized by Congress.
 It also ensures that Farmer Mac complies with applicable laws and regulations, and it manages FCA’s enforcement activities with respect to Farmer Mac.